frederic-perez/AmE-dictionary/data/idioms.md

 __put off by someone or something__ :four: Distressed or repelled by someone or something. _I was really put off by your behavior.
 We were all put off by the unfairness of the rules._
 __put on a show__
 __put on the brakes__ To slow down, impede, or stop one’s activity or progress. _We had to put on the brakes when we found out investors were pulling out of the company._
+__put on weight__ To become heavier by gaining muscle mass or fat tissue. _I keep putting on weight, even though I’ve been cutting back on the junk food._
 __put our heads together__ To discuss or plan something together with other people.
+__put out fires__
 __put out__ :two::hammer: _Put out the fires._
 __put that demon to rest__
+__put the finger on (one)__
 __put the hammer down__ To press down the accelerator (of an automobile) as far as possible; to accelerate to or travel at an automobile’s maximum speed.
 Primarily heard in US. _It would normally take us three days driving to New York from Colorado, but with my brother putting the hammer down the whole way, we made it in two._
 __put the kibosh on (something)__ To impede, spoil, or prevent something from happening or continuing. _News of unrest in the area really put the kibosh on our plans to vacation there._ _The manager put the kibosh on our staff party, saying it would cost too much._
+__put the pedal to the metal__
 __put the wind up (someone)__ To make someone very anxious, upset, or frightened.
+__put to the test__ :two::hammer:
+__put up a fight__
 __put up with (someone or something)__ :nine::m: [:sound: put up with] To endure without complaint: _We had to put up with the inconvenience._ _They don’t put up with bullshit._ _We’re not going to put up with this anymore._ _People put up with it._ _I can put up with the injury._ _She put up with the men in her life because she had to._
+__put up__
 __quake like a leaf__ To tremble violently with fear or nervousness. _My brother is so strong and scary-looking that he leaves people quaking like a leaf when he threatens them._ _I was quaking like a leaf when I went up to deliver my speech._
+__quiet firing__ An informal term for the practice in which employers make workplace conditions worse for employees with the intent of driving some of them to quit.
+The term implies that this is done secretly or at least subtly enough to make it appear unintentional.
+__quiet quitting__ :two::hammer: /kwahy-it kwit-ing/
 __quite a few__ (quite a lot, quite a bit, quite a number) _Quite a few of them came to the party._ :es: bastante
+__quite a lot__
 __quitter__ One who gives up, especially before or without putting forth the maximum amount of effort possible. _The sport is too hard for you, is it?
 Well, good riddance—we don’t need a quitter like you on our team._
 __quote, unquote__ :two::hammer:
 __rabbit hole__ :four::hammer: _We fell into the poop rabbit hole again in this episode._ _We are falling down the rabbit hole._
-__rabble-rouser__ Someone who excites or provokes in others an intense emotional reaction or call to action; someone who tries to stir up trouble among other people.
+__rabble-rouser__ :two: Someone who excites or provokes in others an intense emotional reaction or call to action; someone who tries to stir up trouble among other people.
 The term is always used in a negative way. _How can you listen to that fool?
 He’s just a rabble-rouser trying to sway mindless followers so that they join his cause._
+__race against the clock__
 __race against time__ To do something very quickly.
 __rags to riches__ Characterized by a rise from poverty to great or exceptional wealth.
 Hyphenated if used as a modifier before a noun. _My uncle’s is a true rags-to-riches story.
 He grew up without a penny, but through sheer determination, he founded his own company and is now one of the wealthiest men in the state._
 __rain check__ :dart: __1__ A substitute ticket or pass to attend an event that has been postponed for a later date. _They emailed us a rain check for the concert after the guitarist broke his hand in a rock-climbing accident._ __2__ By extension, a promise to take up an offer that one has initially declined. _I’m sorry, but I’ll have to take a rain check for dinner this Saturday.
 Would next weekend work for you?_
 __rain or shine__ _Market open rain or shine._
+__rainbows and unicorns__ :dart: Innocent, carefree happiness.
+Often used in negative constructions to indicate the opposite. _I know it’s ugly having to see someone you cared about betray you like that, but life isn’t all rainbows and unicorns._
+__raise a red flag__
 __raise the bar__
 __ramp up__ :two::hammer:
 __rarer than hens’ teeth__ Incredibly scarce or rare; extremely difficult or impossible to find.